Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Introduction

 where $\Alpha = (\alpha_1, \alpha_2)^\top, \Beta = (\beta_1, \beta_2)^\top$ are regularization parameters and $\norm{\cdot}{1}$ denotes the vector $\ell_1$-norm.
 The functional in \eqref{Jab0} can be interpreted as a generalization of the linear regression based SPCA approach in \cite{zou2006sparse}.
 Despite the convex multi-penalty regularization term $\alpha_1 \norm{\U}{F}^2 + \alpha_2 \norm{\U}{1} + \beta_1 \norm{\V}{F}^2 + \beta_2 \norm{\V}{1}$, also known as elastic net \cite{zou2005regularization}, the functional \eqref{Jab0} is highly non-convex; hence, in light of the negative results in \cite{oymak2015simultaneously} it provides hope for better performance than lifting and convex relaxation.
 At the same time, one notices that $J_\abg^R$ becomes convex when $\U$ or $\V$ are fixed.
 We can thus efficiently minimize \eqref{Jab0} by alternating schemes, e.g., alternating minimization

+The fact that minimizers of $J_\abg^R$ do not consist of orthogonal matrices in general, excludes the use of \eqref{eq:Sbar} in the analysis and motivates the use of \eqref{eq:S} resp.\ \eqref{eq:K} despite their challenging non-orthogonal decomposition structure; at least if one aims for tight bounds (recall from Section \ref{sec:Setting} that $\Z \in S_{s_1,s_2}^R$ only implies $\Z \in \bar{S}_{Rs_1,Rs_2}^R$ and \emph{not} $\Z \in \bar{S}_{s_1,s_2}^R$, i.e., considering non-orthogonal minimizers as elements of $\bar{S}_{Rs_1,Rs_2}^R$ in the analysis would add an artificial $R$ dependence).
+At the same time, the more general signal set $K_{s_1,s_2}^R$ in \eqref{eq:K} allows to cover interesting data that is not exactly $s$-sparse, cf.\ Section \ref{Numerics3}.

-In addition to proposing the functional $J_\abg^R$ and the signal set $K_{s_1,s_2}^R$, our main contribution\footnote{Although the functional in \eqref{Jab0} and its predecessor in \cite{fornasier2018robust} have some resemblances, there are crucial differences to note: first, the use of elastic net as regularizer allows to control both $\ell_1$- and $\ell_2$-norm simultaneously.
-Second, the regularizers are applied to the component matrices $\U$ and $\V$ as a whole such that their non-zero entries may be distributed without further restrictions.
-This stands in contrast to \cite{fornasier2018robust} where each column of $\U$ and $\V$ has been sparsified.
-When combined, these ideas admit a smoother analysis and tighter control of the effective sparsity level, and result in improved error estimates.
-Also note at this point the differences between $K_{s_1,s_2}^R$ and the corresponding signal sets in $\cite{fornasier2018robust}$.} is threefold: \begin{enumerate} \item Under minimal assumptions on $\A$, we show for any global minimizer $(\U_\abg,\V_\abg)$ of \eqref{Jab0}: if $\hat{\X} \in \Gamma K_s^R$, for $\Gamma \ge 1$, and $(\abg)$ are suitably chosen, then $\X_\abg = \U_\abg \V_\abg^\top \in \Gamma K_s^{4R}$ and $\A(\X_\abg) \approx \y$, i.e., $\X_\abg$ is regular and satisfies the measurements up to noise level (Lemmas \ref{Bound-y2} and \ref{Bound-uv2}). \item If $\A$, in addition, satisfies a robust injectivity property on $\Gamma K_s^{5R}$ (Definition \ref{apprRIPDef}), then $\X_\abg \approx \hat{\X}$ up to noise level (Theorem \ref{ApproxX}). \item Various types of measurement operators $\A$ (subgaussian, heavy-tailed, rank-$1$) satisfy the required robust injectivity for $m \ll n_1 n_2$ (Theorems \ref{GaussianRIP}, \ref{thm:SmallBallRIP}, and \ref{thm:Rank1meas}). \end{enumerate} Furthermore, we examine two approaches to minimizing \eqref{Jab0}, for which we show global convergence to stationary points and local convergence to global minimizers, cf.\ Section \ref{sec:Convergence}.
-Like most of the non-convex methods, convergence to global minimizers and thus empirical performance of \eqref{ATLAS0} depends on a proper initialization $(\U_0, \V_0)$.
-We, however, do not provide such an initialization method but leave it as an open problem for future research.
+In addition to proposing the functional $J_\abg^R$ and the signal set $K_{s_1,s_2}^R$ for its analysis, our main contribution is threefold: \begin{enumerate} \item Under minimal assumptions on $\A$, we show for any global minimizer $(\U_\abg,\V_\abg)$ of \eqref{Jab0}: if $\X_\star \in \Gamma K_s^R$, for $\Gamma > 0$, and $(\abg)$ are suitably chosen, then $\X_\abg = \U_\abg \V_\abg^\top \in \Gamma K_s^{4R}$ and $\A(\X_\abg) \approx \y$, i.e., $\X_\abg$ is regular and satisfies the measurements up to noise level (Lemmas \ref{Bound-y2} and \ref{Bound-uv2}). \item If $\A$, in addition, satisfies a robust injectivity property on $\Gamma K_s^{5R}$ (Definition \ref{apprRIPDef}), then any $\X_\abg$ as defined in the first bullet point satisfies $\X_\abg \approx \X_\star$ up to noise level and an injectivity constant $\delta$ (Theorem \ref{ApproxX}). \item Various types of measurement operators $\A$ (subgaussian, heavy-tailed, rank-$1$) satisfy the required robust injectivity (Theorem \ref{thm:SmallBallRIP} and Corollary \ref{GaussianRIP}). \end{enumerate} Furthermore, we examine two approaches to minimizing \eqref{Jab0}, for which we show global convergence to stationary points and local convergence to global minimizers, cf.\ Section \ref{sec:Convergence}.